 Box 4 - The amount in box 4 shows the social security taxes withheld from each paycheck throughout the year.

 Box 5 - Employees will find all wages subject to Medicare taxes in box 5.
-This amount may not be the same as the amount in Box 1.
+This box records gross- pre-tax deductions.

 Boxes 7 - This box shows any tip income you reported to your employer.